Welcome to the unofficial Good Good Good Book Club — we’re glad you’re here!

 You’re in good company if you, too, are eager to consume the latest literary works from authors who don’t shy away from addressing pain and injustice, and instead inspire us — through their pages — to do good in the world.

 Get your library card ready, because we’ll be updating this article every month with what we think are the best books to add to your ever-growing book list!

 P.S.
-We’ve linked Amazon for convenience and accessibility, but we’re also linking to our favorite Amazon alternatives: Bookshop and Libro.fm, which are both great ways to support small, independent bookstores when you buy physical books and audiobooks (Learn more about Amazon alternatives in our ultimate guide).
+We’ve linked Amazon for convenience and accessibility, but we’re also linking to our favorite Amazon alternatives for books and audiobooks: Bookshop and Libro.fm, which are both great ways to support small, independent bookstores when you buy physical books and audiobooks.
+(Learn more about Amazon alternatives in our ultimate guide.)